Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 1. Set up port forwarding to the MinIO service by running `kubectl port-forward -n kubeflow svc/minio-service 9000:9000` in a terminal window
 2. Access the MinIO web interface at `http://localhost:9000`
 3. Log in with the default credentials: **username:** `minio`, **password:** `minio123`
 4. Navigate to the `mlpipeline` bucket, where you'll find the respective folders according to the automatically assigned uuid of the pipeline.
-(An example location could be: `http://localhost:9000/minio/mlpipeline/v2/artifacts/pharmcat-pgx-analysis-pipeline-dockerized/f3346d91-8fae-475f-ab83-f78df99264bc/`)
+(An example location could be: `http://localhost:9000/minio/mlpipeline/v2/artifacts/pharmcat-pgx-analysis-pipeline/50c16278-0dde-44f1-b018-5b859a3fadf2/`)

-The visualization artifacts are stored in the pipeline's output directory structure under the visualization component's UUID folder.
-Look for files named:
-- `pgx_summary_dashboard.png`
-- `dashboard_CYP2B6.png`, `dashboard_CYP2C9.png`, etc.

 ## 📜 License & Usage